kontent-ai-bot/kontent-custom-element-sendpulse/README.md

   <a href="#additional-resources">Resources</a>
 </p>

-This repository contains the source code of SendPulse mailing list selector custom element for Kentico Kontent.
+This repository contains the source code of SendPulse mailing list selector custom element for Kontent by Kentico.

 ## Features
-The custom element allows linking a ceratin mailing list from Sendpulse with your content in Kentico Kontent.
+The custom element allows linking a ceratin mailing list from Sendpulse with your content in Kontent by Kentico.
 This allows for linking together pages/forms with specific mailing lists in order to add collected contacts to those maling lists.

 When an mailing list is selected, its ID can be used in a POST request to SendPulse to add one or multiple email adresses to the mailing list. **The POST request is not part of the custom element.**